 I fully trust that this would never happen at Olin's school, but a question came up among Circle of Moms members that got me thinking about how unreliable a child's stories can be: Is it okay for a teacher to ask your child if she or he gets spanked at home?
 Is it an invasion of privacy, or a safeguard?

 The member who posted it shared the story of how an eczema flare-up on her 3-year-old son's bottom had led to an abuse investigation by Child Protective Service.
 The story goes like this: while at school, her son complained that his bottom hurt.
 His teacher asked whether he was being spanked at home.
-Like Olin and all his purportedly ill classmates, the boy inexplicably responded that everyone in his family spanked him.
-Alarmed, the teacher then called CPS.
-Although the mom was able to disprove accusations that she was abusing her son, her case will remain on file for 6 months.
+Like Olin and all his "ill" classmates, the boy inexplicably responded that every single person in his family spanked him.
+Alarmed, the teacher called CPS.
+End of story: the mom was eventually able to disprove accusations that she was abusing her son, but her case will remain on file for 6 months.

 So Why Is It Okay for a Teacher to Pry?

 My first thought (before reading her story) was, "Why would that question ever even come up?"
 But then I read on and began imagining all kinds of scenarios that might cause a teacher to be concerned and to wonder about what was going on at home.
 And if a teacher has concerns, he or she is probably obligated to ask.

 My child is not, and will never be, spanked at home.
 I grew up in the American South, in the 70s, when "corporal punishment," as it is euphemistically called, was embraced as the discipline of the day both at home and in school.
 And I can tell you, unequivocally, that it does not teach a child anything except anger and shame.
 I also believe it promotes secrecy.
 But, whatever your views on spanking, wouldn't you want a teacher, whose responsibility it is to guard your child's safety every day, to ask if a concern about it arose?